Ever since Outlook 2016 was released, Autodiscover has been a necessity, rather than an option.

-Autodiscover is a feature that allows any Mail Client that supports Autodiscover to configure the appropriate server settings for communication so you don’t have to input everything manually.
-It’s very handy.
-Unfortunately, you can end up with a lot of headaches related to Autodiscover when you start having to deal with Certificates.
-The issues you may run into are specifically limited to Exchange Organizations that have a Domain Name that uses a non-public TLD like domain.local, or a public domain name that they don’t actually own and can’t use externally as well.
+Autodiscover allows any Mail Client that connects to Exchange server to configure the appropriate settings for communication so you don’t have to input everything manually.
+It’s very handy, but can cause certificate errors if not configured correctly.
+One issue you may run into occurs most often with Exchange Organizations with non public DNS domains like domain.local.
+The same problem exists when organizations use a public domain that they don’t own.
 On an unrelated note, this is one of the reasons that Microsoft has started recommending the use of Public domain names for Active Directory domains.

 If you have a domain that isn’t publicly useable on your Exchange AD environment, you will run into certificate errors when mail clients use Autodiscover.
-This becomes particularly problematic when you use Exchange 2013 and try to use HTTPS for Outlook Anywhere.
-This is because Microsoft is now enforcing certificate validity with Exchange 2013’s Autodiscover features (Note, though, that Outlook Anywhere will be configured to use HTTP only when your Exchange Server certificate is determined to be invalid in Exchange 2013).
+This becomes particularly problematic when you use Exchange 2013 or newer and try to use HTTPS for Outlook Anywhere.
+This is because Microsoft is now enforcing certificate validity with Exchange 2013’s Autodiscover features (Note, though, that Outlook Anywhere will use unsecured HTTP when your Exchange Server certificate is determined to be invalid for modern Exchange deployments).
 With Exchange 2007 and 2010, you will get a Certificate error every time you open Outlook.
-Generally, this error will state that the name on the certificate is not valid.
+This error will state that the name on the certificate is not valid.
+If you need a primer on Digital Certificates and validity.

 To solve the issue with certificates, you need to configure your environment so it enforces the appropriate action with Autodiscover.
 By default, Autodiscover will attempt to communicate with a number of URLs based on the Client’s email address (for external users) or domain name (for internal users).
 It will take the following pattern when checking for Autodiscover services: